 SEO Is Broadening

-Search engine optimization is splitting into more and more areas.
-This is in addition to classic website optimization, which is already specially optimized for the second largest search engine besides Google, YouTube.
+Search engine optimisation is splitting into more and more areas.
+This is in addition to classic website optimisation, which is already specially optimised for the second largest search engine besides Google, YouTube.

-Amazon SEO deals with optimization for Amazon, of course.
+Amazon SEO deals with optimisation for Amazon, of course.
 This has its own specific criteria.
-To rank well in App Stores, experts are also dealing with ASO, otherwise known as “App Store Optimization”.
+To rank well in App Stores, experts are also dealing with ASO, otherwise known as “App Store Optimisation”.
 This will continue to result in even more niche areas that marketers can target.

 Changes in Search Behavior